 Dead, or just not seen again?

 There are two quite different things that affect the number of reports of ringed birds we receive: the chance a bird will die (and conversely the survival rate, which is what we are interested in) and the chance it will be found and reported (the recovery rate).

 Even just a quick look at the numbers suggests that only one in 50 ringed birds is found dead, so we need to ring large numbers of birds to ensure that enough are subsequently found.
 The recovery rate has also been dropping fast, meaning we have fewer birds from which to estimate survival rates, and have to do more complex analyses to account for this change.
 Both of these mean we estimate survival with less precision, and in turn can provide less effective conservation advice.

-So you can see the importance of looking for, and reporting, ringed birds and we really don’t mind how we receive these.
-But if you do find a ring, there are better ways to report it.
-On behalf of EURING, we’ve continued to develop the Euring reporting site, and it is possible now to report your ringed bird in 13 languages, including Turkish, Lithuanian and Catalan.
+So you can see the importance of looking for, and reporting, ringed birds.
+If you do find a ring, please report it using the button above.
+On behalf of EURING, we’ve continued to develop the Euring reporting site, and it is possible now to report your ringed bird in multiple languages, including Turkish, Lithuanian and Catalan.
 So keep an eye out for anything with a ring, and get in touch.

 This course involves three weekly online sessions of 100 minutes, with a trainer:participant ratio of about 1:30.
 Participants' microphones are muted during the sessions but there is a large interactive component,...